ebi-gene-expression-group/tertiary_workflows_docs/docs/running_galaxy_sc_locally.rst

 Normal run
 **********

 Now the only step needed is to initialize Galaxy through the helm chart just added.
-For this follow:
+For this execute:

 .. code-block:: bash

-   helm install -f tertiary-portals-galaxy-18.05-minikube.yaml galaxy-helm-repo/galaxy-stable
+   helm install -f tertiary-portals-galaxy-18.05-minikube.yaml \
+     --version 2.0.1 galaxy-helm-repo/galaxy-stable

 *************
 Access Galaxy